MSLM-Electric/C_MultiThread_Templates/README.md

-C multi threading templates, tests and experiments.
+C templates for simulate, tests, experiments and implementing multi threading.